Here are 20 easy ways to get your hygge on and not be miserable this winter!

 Some days you get chilled to the bone while hunched over your laptop working.
 Some days you get soaked through on a rainy walk.
 And on these days, it feels like nothing will warm you up.
 No sweater or pair of thick socks is up to the task.
 But immerse yourself in hot water and the cold is magically gone – which is why it should be an essential part of your winter survival kit.

 A hot bubble bath is the answer to many of life’s woes, so embrace it.
 Heat the bathroom, grab your fluffy towel and warm yourself up.
+Turn on the radio or a podcast, sink back and relax.

 17. Make Something